 -Fresh flowers are a favorite, either from your garden or even an inexpensive bouquet of daisies from the grocery store.
 Get creative with containers and spread that bouquet all over the house in various rooms.

 – Scented candles are always burning at our home and lighting inexpensive tea lights at meals adds a special touch to the table.

 – Music is playing through the house.
 Classical and instrumental hymns are a favorite.

 -Decorate with family photos

 -Decorate your walls with scripture.

 -Set a pretty but simple table for dinner.
 Involve your children in helping set the table.
-Invest in some pretty tablecloths and inexpensive cloth napkins.
+Invest in some beautiful tablecloths and inexpensive cloth napkins.
 Let the kids have fun making place cards – a favorite way to display them is here and learn some simple napkin folding designs.
 Our favorite addition to the table has been a big lazy susan that we can fit pretty much everything we need for the meal on and it makes it within everyone’s reach.

--A little spray bottle filled with distilled water and your favorite essential oil is a treat to spray on your pillows and sheets before bed, use as “perfume” or take when travelling to freshen the hotel room.
+-A little spray bottle filled with distilled water and your favorite essential oil is a treat to spray on your pillows and sheets before bed, use as “perfume” or take when traveling to freshen the hotel room.

 – Get on the floor and play with those little ones.
 Take some time to get into their world and enjoy every minute.